hbchan1/Data-Analytics---Project-1/README.md

 - Average (or median?) value for each quadrant & ward
 - Sale price by AYB, remodel date
 - Remove all rows with blank cells

+Per TripSavvy: "The median price in a particular neighborhood is generally regarded as the more useful of these two ways of looking at prices.
+That's because an average price can be significantly skewed by sales that are extremely high or extremely low."